Marysville, California

-Marysville is a city and the county seat of Yuba County, California, located in the Gold Country region of Northern California.
-As of the 2010 United States Census, the population was 12,072, reflecting a decrease of 196 from the 12,268 counted in the 2000 Census.
+Marysville is a city in and the county seat of Yuba County, California, located in the Gold Country region of Northern California.
+As of the 2020 United States census, the population was 12,844, up from 12,072 in the 2010 census.
 It is part of the Yuba-Sutter area of Greater Sacramento.

 History

 Marysville is located on the ancestral land of the Maidu, who occupied the area for 10,000 years prior to the arrival of Jedediah Smith and trappers from the Hudson Bay Company in 1828, who were the first non-natives to explore the area.
 Spanish and Mexican explorers never reached that far north on the Feather River.
-In 1842, John Sutter leased part of his Rancho New Helvetia land to Theodore Cordua, a native of Mecklenburg in Germany, who raised livestock, and in 1843 built a home and trading post he called New Mecklenburg.
+In 1843, John Sutter leased part of his Rancho New Helvetia land to Theodore Cordua, a native of Mecklenburg in Germany, who raised livestock, and in 1843 built a home and trading post he called New Mecklenburg.
 The trading post and home was situated at what would later become the southern end of 'D' Street, Marysville's main street.
 In 1844, the Mexican government granted Cordua his own land grant, Rancho Honcut.

 In 1848, Charles Covillaud, a former employee of Cordua, discovered riches in the gold fields and bought half of the Cordua ranch.
 In January 1849, Michael C. Nye and William Foster, brothers-in-law of Covillaud's wife, Mary Murphy, a survivor of the Donner Party, bought the other half of the Cordua ranch.
 They later sold their interest to Covillaud.
 In October of the same year, Covillaud sold most of the ranch to Jose Ramirez, John Sampson, and Theodore Sicard.
 During the Gold Rush, the ranch became a stopping point for the riverboats from Sacramento and San Francisco that brought prospectors to the digging grounds.
 Even today a sign on the roadside as one enters Marysville describes it as the "Gateway to The Gold Fields."

 In 1850, Covillaud, Ramirez, Sampson, and Sicard hired Augustus Le Plongeon, a French surveyor, to create a plan for a town called Jubaville, later called Yubaville.
 Stephen J. Field, a newly relocated attorney, purchased 65 lots of land and drew up proper deeds for land being sold.
 Then, after just three days in the mining camp, he accepted the nomination to run for alcalde, a Mexican official, which combined the duties of a mayor and justice of the peace, in a new government that was being formed.
 On January 18, 1850, Field defeated his rival, who had been in town just six days, and a town council was elected.
 That night, the townsfolk decided to name the new town Marysville after Charles Covillaud's wife, Mary Murphy Covillaud, the former wife of William Johnson of Johnson's Ranch, and one of the surviving members of the Donner Party.
 After Marysville was incorporated by the new California Legislature, the first mayor was elected in 1851.
 Field went on to become one of the longest sitting members of the United States Supreme Court.